-- 1.2.1 Each captain shall nominate 11 players plus a maximum of 4 substitute fielders in writing on the team sheet provided.
-Other than set out in clause 1.2.7, no player (member of the playing eleven) may be changed after the nomination and prior to the start of play without the consent of the opposing captain. - 1.2.2 Immediately prior to the toss, the ICC Match Referee or their nominee shall check with both team captains that the players nominated on the team sheets are correct. - 1.2.3 Only those nominated as substitute fielders (see also clause 1.2.2 above) shall be entitled to act as substitute fielders during the match, unless the ICC Match Referee, in exceptional circumstances, allows subsequent additions. - 1.2.4 All those nominated including those nominated as substitute fielders, as well as any Concussion Replacements, must be official squad members of that particular team and by such nomination the nominees shall warrant that they are so eligible. - 1.2.5 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable ICC Regulations pertaining to international cricket and in particular, the Clothing and Equipment Regulations, the Code of Conduct for Players and Player Support Personnel (hereafter referred to as the ICC Code of Conduct), the Anti- Discrimination Code for Players and Player Support Personnel, the Anti-Doping Code and the Anti-Corruption Code. - 1.2.6 A player or player support personnel who has been suspended from participating in a match shall not, from the toss of the coin and for the remainder of the match thereafter: - 1.2.6.1 Be nominated as, or carry out any of the duties or responsibilities of a substitute fielder, or
+- 1.2.1 Each captain shall nominate 11 players plus a maximum of 4 substitute fielders in writing on the teamsheet provided by ICC.
+Other than set out in clause 1.2.7, no player (member of the playing eleven) may be changed after the nomination and prior to the start of play without the consent of the opposing captain.
+Immediately prior to the toss, the ICC Match Referee or his nominee shall check with both team captains that the players nominated on the team sheets are correct. - 1.2.2 Only those nominated as substitute fielders shall be entitled to act as substitute fielders during the match, unless the ICC Match Referee, in exceptional circumstances, allows subsequent additions. - 1.2.3 All those nominated including those nominated as substitute fielders, as well as any Concussion Replacements, must be official squad members of that particular team and by such nomination the nominees shall warrant that they are so eligible. - 1.2.4 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable ICC Regulations pertaining to international cricket and in particular, the Clothing and Equipment Regulations, the Code of Conduct for Players and Player Support Personnel (hereafter referred to as the ICC Code of Conduct), the Anti- Discrimination Code for Players and Player Support Personnel, the Anti-Doping Code and the Anti-Corruption Code. - 1.2.5 A player or player support personnel who has been suspended from participating in a match shall not, from the toss of the coin and for the remainder of the match thereafter: - 1.2.5.1 Be nominated as, or carry out any of the duties or responsibilities of a substitute fielder, or - 1.2.5.2 Enter any part of the playing area (which shall include the field of play and the area between the boundary and the perimeter boards) at any time, including any scheduled or unscheduled breaks in play.

-- 1.2.6.2 Enter any part of the playing area (which shall include the field of play and the area between the boundary and the perimeter boards) at any time, including any scheduled or unscheduled breaks in play. - 1.2.7 A player who has been suspended from participating in a match shall be permitted from the toss of the coin and for the remainder of the match thereafter be permitted to enter the players' dressing room provided that the players' dressing room (or any part thereof) for the match is not within the playing area described in clause 1.2.6.2 above (for example, the player is not permitted to enter the on-field 'dug-out').
+1.2.6 A player who has been suspended from participating in a match shall be permitted from the toss of the coin and for the remainder of the match thereafter be permitted to enter the players' dressing room provided that the players' dressing room (or any part thereof) for the match is not within the playing area described in clause 1.2.5.2 above (for example, the player is not permitted to enter the on-field 'dug-out').